2023 Best Value Biological & Biomedical Sciences Bachelor's Degree Schools in the New England Region

 Full Biological & Biomedical Sciences at Fitchburg State University Report

-Unity College came in at #6 in this year’s edition of the Best Value Biological & Biomedical Sciences Bachelor’s Degree Schools in the New England Region ranking.
-Unity is a small private not-for-profit school located in the remote area of Unity.
+Unity College ranked #6 on this year’s Best Value Biological & Biomedical Sciences Bachelor’s Degree Schools in the New England Region list.
+Unity is a small private not-for-profit school located in the rural area of Unity.

-MIT undergraduate students pay an average of $55,878 in tuition and fees each year.
+Unity undergraduate students pay an average of $12,640 in tuition and fees each year.

-Bowdoin College did quite well in this year’s ranking of the best places for biological and biomedical sciences students to get a bachelor’s degree.
-It came in at #8 on the list.
+With a ranking of #8, Bowdoin College did quite well on this year’s best value schools for biological and biomedical sciences students working on their bachelor’s degree.
 Bowdoin is a small private not-for-profit school located in the town of Brunswick.

-Bowdoin did well in our overall quality rankings, too.
-It placed #2 on our Best Biological & Biomedical Sciences Bachelor’s Degree Schools in the New England Region list.
+Bowdoin also made our Best Biological & Biomedical Sciences Bachelor’s Degree Schools in the New England Region list, coming in at #2.

 Full Biological & Biomedical Sciences at Bowdoin College Report

-With a ranking of #9, Gordon College did quite well on this year’s best value schools for biological and biomedical sciences students working on their bachelor’s degree.
-Located in the suburb of Wenham, Gordon College is a private not-for-profit college with a small student population.
+Gordon College landed the #9 spot in the 2023 rankings for the best value bachelor’s degree biological and biomedical sciences programs.
+Located in the large suburb of Wenham, Gordon College is a private not-for-profit school with a small student population.

 Here are some additional great value schools for Biological & Biomedical Sciences students in the New England Region seeking value that almost earned our Best Value Biological & Biomedical Sciences Bachelor's Degree Schools in the New England Region award.